Zello Android User's Guide

 When you set Status to Offline, Zello does not save any new messages.
 It retains the messages you already have prior to going Offline.
 After going Offline, contacts will initially see you in Standby mode (empty green circle) and they can still send you offline messages for up to a week.
 If you don’t use Zello for one week or longer, it will automatically change your status to Offline, and you will not receive offline messages.

 You can customize a message for others to see when you’re Busy.
 To do this, tap Set status message and enter the message.
-When you switch to Busy, the text message appears.

 Mapping a phone hardware button for push to talk (PTT)

 We've simplified the configuration steps for adding accessory and mapping device buttons beginning with Android version 3.67+.

 On Android devices, you can map any hardware key as a PTT key.
 Please note that the talk screen must be in the foreground for the button to work.

 To map a hardware button on Android: